cybergen/leftwell-gemini-app/README.md

 ### iOS Client Build
 * Pull the repo
 * Load UnityClient folder in the indicated version of Unity
+* You may get an issue about a missing package for AR Remoting - click continue to move forward without this package, which I used for testing but only had one license for
-* Set platform to iOS
+* Switch platform to iOS via build dialog
 * Edit the settings file at UnityClient/Assets/Scripts/Network/NetworkSettings.cs to point at the path where your proxy server lives (or use mine at leftwell.com)
 * Connect an ARKit-compatible iPhone (I've confirmed that iPhoneXR-onward works)
 * Ensure device is trusted for development